mapbender/mapbender-documentation/en/functions/editing/digitizer.rst

                 maps,reading
                 (1 row)

 The keywords are saved in the database (for example: "dancing: Tanzen" and "flowers: Blumen" stores "dancing,flowers").
+It is possible to copy several values to the clipboard with CopyClipboard: true.

 .. code-block:: yaml